 Your Access to and our use of Preference Data

 We analyze Preference Data collected from various sources and at different times to define segments and to attribute membership within those segments to users.
 Our policy is to purge Preference Data within six months from the data it is collected.

 We are aware of the sensitivity of certain types of Preference Data.
-We do not create or share any segments on the BlueKai Exchange that reflect Preference Data that we consider sensitive.
+We do not create or share any segments on the Audience Data Marketplace that reflect Preference Data that we consider sensitive.
 While the types of Preference Data that may be considered sensitive may vary among users, we presently treat Preference Data as sensitive if it includes data reflecting a user having a medical condition; certain aspects of a user's personal life or financial situation; or use of, or interest in, gambling, alcoholic beverages, or "adult" products or services.
-If you’d like to view and edit the Preference Data on the BlueKai Exchange on this computer, please visit the BlueKai Registry by clicking here.
+If you'd like to view the list of health and wellness Preference Data segments available on the Audience Data Marketplace, please click here.
+If you’d like to view and edit all the Preference Data that are applicable to this computer, please visit the BlueKai Registry by clicking here.
 We may update from time to time the types of Preference Data that we consider sensitive.